servactory/servactory.com/docs/guide/exceptions/failure.md

 end
 ```

-If you need to customize the text of the message, you can do it as follows:
+Customize the message text as follows:

 ```ruby
 fail_on!
 ActiveRecord::RecordNotFound,